Requiring website users to uncheck a pre-ticked box does not count as valid cookie consent under the GDPR, says EU top court advisor.

 “a consent is given by a clear affirmative act establishing a freely given, specific, informed and unambiguous indication of the data subjects agreement to the processing of personal data relating to him or her”.

-In essence this mean, when a website uses a third-party service which sets cookies (functional, statistical or marketing) an explicit consent must be obtained from the user, or else consent is not given.
+In essence, this means, when a website uses a third-party service which sets cookies (functional, statistical or marketing) an explicit consent must be obtained from the user, or else consent is not given.
 Therefore, pre-checked boxes do not count as consent.